WASHINGTON ASSOCIATION ON POSTSECONDARY EDUCATION AND DISABILITY

 ARTICLE 6 – ELECTIONS

-The election of officers and Board members shall be conducted in the business meeting at the Annual Spring Conference.
+The election of Officers and Board members shall be conducted in the business meeting at the Annual Spring Conference.
+Positions can only have one person serving at a time.

 The Nominations Committee chair shall be responsible for conducting the annual elections.